onajlikezz/Nightlight-Game-Launcher/README.md

 3. **Use the sidebar** to navigate between Home, Accounts, and Bypass.

 > 📺 **V5 tutorial** – coming soon (once I’ve finished building it!).

 ---

-## 🔓 Open Source & Transparency

-This project is fully open source.
-You can audit every line of code yourself.
-I believe in honesty and transparency – that’s why the entire launcher will be available in this repository.

----